 If you sleep in the same position night after night, the same sleep lines form repeatedly, and while these disappear throughout the day when you were younger, they gradually develop into permanent sleep wrinkles as you get older.
 That’s because when you age, your skin becomes dry and less elastic, making it unable to bounce back when folded.

 The first sleep wrinkles to stay permanently on skin are the folds that form in your eye area when you sleep.
 Skin around the eyes is thinner than the rest of your facial skin.
 It has less fat and oil glands underneath, making it more prone to wrinkles than any other area of your skin.

-Prevent Wrinkles While Sleeping
+How to Prevent Wrinkles While Sleeping?